orbitinghail/graft/DESIGN.md

 # Implementation Details

-The MetaStore and PageStore will be written in Rust using Tokio.
+The Metastore and Pagestore will be written in Rust using Tokio.

 The Client will be a Rust library, optimized to use a minimum amount of resources and be embedded into other libraries.
 The primary targets will be:
 - shared object to be used with SQLite